code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/action/VT.md

 + Try the [Hour of Code](http://hourofcode.com)!
 Or one of the [other tutorials](/learn/beyond) from Code.org and our many partners.
 Students have written over 5 billion lines of code, 1 billion of which was written in January 2015.
 Students of all ages love learning how to code and about computer science through fun and interactive curriculum.

-How can our district get more girls and underrepresented students of color taking computer science?
+How can our district get more girls and underrepresented minorities taking computer science?

 + Research shows that underrepresented students—especially girls—are more likely to take computer science if it counts as academic credit.
 + The Hour of Code is a great way to de-mystify computer science.
 In 2014 alone, of the 60 million students who tried the Hour of Code nearly 48% were female (among all participants) and 36% were African American, Hispanic American, or Native American (among the US participants).